Pope John Paul I: Personality

 According to his aides, he was not the naive idealist his critics made him out to be.
 Giuseppe Caprio, the substitute Papal Secretary of State, said that John Paul I quickly accepted his new role and performed it with confidence.

 John Paul I had admitted that the prospect of the papacy had daunted him to the point that other cardinals had to encourage him to accept it.
 He refused to have the millennium-old traditional papal coronation or wear the papal tiara.
 He instead chose to have a simplified inauguration mass.
 John Paul I adopted as his motto the Latin word Humilitas ('Humility').
 In his notable Angelus of 27 August 1978 (delivered on the first full day of his papacy), he impressed the world with his natural friendliness.

 Sister Margherita Marin, who worked in the Vatican during Luciani's papacy, said in comments made in late 2017 that the pope had admitted the sisters into his apartment chapel for morning Mass, unlike his predecessor Paul VI who had only admitted his secretaries.
 Marin also said that Luciani would speak the Venetian dialect with those Venetian sisters to make them more comfortable, and to better interact with them.
-The religious also noted that the pope's humor was evident to all those who spoke with him, and he would often joke with the sisters when seeing his picture in the papers: "But you see how they got me", in reference to the quality of his picture.
+The religious also noted that the pope's humour was evident to all those who spoke with him, and he would often joke with the sisters when seeing his picture in the papers: "But you see how they got me", in reference to the quality of his picture.

 Death

-Around 10 p.m. on the night of his death, the pope learned that several young neo-Fascists had fired upon a group of young people reading L'Unità, the Communist newspaper, outside one of the party's offices in Rome.
+Around 10 p.m. on the day of his death, the pope learned that several young neo-fascists had fired upon a group of young people reading L'Unità, the communist newspaper, outside one of the party's offices in Rome.
 One boy was killed while another was seriously wounded.
-The pope lamented to John Magee, "Even the young are killing each other."
-He later retired to his room to read Thomas à Kempis' The Imitation of Christ in bed.
+The pope lamented to Bishop John Magee, "Even the young are killing each other."
+He later retired to his room to read Thomas à Kempis's The Imitation of Christ in bed.

-On 29 September 1978, on what should have been the 35th day of his pontificate, John Paul I was found dead in his bed with reading material and a bedside lamp still lit.
+On 29 September 1978, on what would have been the 35th day of his pontificate, John Paul I was found dead in his bed with reading material and a bedside lamp still lit.
 He had probably suffered a heart attack the night before.
-Upon the global announcement of the news, Spain, Zaire and Lebanon all declared three days of mourning.
+Upon the global announcement of the news, Bolivia declared six days of mourning, while Spain, Zaire and Lebanon all declared three days of mourning and the Dominican Republic declared two days of mourning.

 John Paul I's funeral was held in Saint Peter's Square on 4 October 1978, celebrated by Carlo Confalonieri.
 In his eulogy of the late pope, he described him as a flashing comet who briefly lit up the church.
-He then was laid to rest in the Vatican grottoes.
+He then was laid to rest in the Vatican Grottoes.

-There are several conspiracy speculations related to his death.
+There are several conspiracy theories related to his death.